Brian's Guide to

 Arriving in Germany is fairly simple and straightforward.
 If you arrive on an international flight and are not transiting to another international flight, you will be directed from the arrival gate first to passport control (Passkontrolle).
 If you are from the US or other non-European nation, use the "Non-EU National" line.
 The immigration officer may or may not ask you questions; either is normal.
 When questions are asked, they're usually regarding the purpose and duration of your visit and if you have a return flight.

 After having your passport stamped, you will then proceed to baggage claim if you are at your destination airport.
 Once you collect your bags, you proceed through the customs area (Zoll).
-In Germany, this is generally a non-event.
-If you have something to declare, or if you aren't sure, use the lane with the red sign (see the German customs website for information on permitted imports.)
-Otherwise, proceed through the lane with the green sign where you will then alight in the landside area of the terminal.
-If you are meeting someone, this is likely where they will be waiting for you.
+The process in Germany is similar to most international airports and is generally a non-event: If you have something to declare, or if you aren't sure, use the lane with the red sign (see the German customs website for information on permitted imports); otherwise, proceed through the lane with the green sign.
+Be aware that customs officers do occasionally conduct random inspections of people in the green lane.

 Berlin airport gate